boycott men until morale improves

 This would be such a good time for married women to legally drop their husbands’ last names.
-Rename yourself entirely and take it back to your birth certificate.
-Women don’t have to stick with what they’re handed just because it’s expected.
-Naming yourself is powerful.
-It can also be an impactful protest.
+Rename yourself entirely and update your birth certificate with a name that is all your own.
+Women don’t have to stick with what they’re handed just because it’s expected of them.
+The same goes to all other gender minorities.
+Naming oneself is powerful.
+It can also be an impactful protest in times like these.
+Don’t become smaller.
+Go on offense.

-You know what else would be awesome?
+You know what else would be fitting for times such as these?
 Create a real loneliness epidemic: no accepting dates with men, no sex with men, no entertaining marriage plans with men (except for divorce).

 women do not need men to fulfill them. this fascist moment has been brought to you by men who need women, queers, trans folx, and femmes to feel small so they can feel better. they threaten gender minorities because they themselves are threatened by the presence of people who don’t need their approval. it terrifies them.